National Cancer Institute

 - Being postmenopausal.

-- Having certain symptoms, such as pain, fatigue, or trouble sleeping.
+- Symptoms, such as pain, fatigue, or trouble sleeping.

 - Using alcohol or other substances that change your mental state.

-Your doctor will examine you to better understand the problems you are having.
+Your doctor will examine you to better understand your cognitive problems.

 Treatment of Cognitive Problems